pyrsmk/run/README.md

 What does need a task runner?
 Concision for readability, powerfulness for writing any task you need.
 This is for these considerations that Ruby was chosen as the file format for Run.

+## Compatibility

+Run is at least compatible with Ruby 2.3.3.

 ## Install

 Install Ruby 2.7 with the package manager of your environment, or download it from [the official page](https://www.ruby-lang.org/en/downloads/).